mnellemann/jnetcat/README.md

 # jnetcat

-Lightweight Java version of the netcat tool.
+Lightweight Java clone of the netcat tool.

 ## Requirements